 Ensure diverse representation and parent/community feedback to identify needs and amplify the voices of identified groups.

 How will we measure progress?
 (Key Performance Indicators)

-- Increase in percentage of historically underrepresented students who meet academic expectations in the following areas: Passing classes as evidenced by D/F lists, attendance, state and local assessment, A-G completion, IEP goals, AP/ advanced class enrollment, college and career ready status
+Increase percentage of students in identified subgroups (African American, PI, Latinx, SED, SWD, EL and VTP) who meet expectations in the following areas as compared year to year: attendance, state and local assessment, A-G completion, Advanced Placement / advanced class enrollment, college and career ready status.

-- Increase in percentage of historically underrepresented students who report a positive school environment characterized by equitable treatment and perceptions of being valued, respected and cared for by school staff (Measure: CHKS Survey, Climate Surveys, disaggregated discipline data, extra-curricular participation)
+Increase in percentage of historically underrepresented staff, students, and families who report a positive school environment characterized by equitable treatment and perceptions of being valued, respected and cared for by school staff (Measure: CHKS Survey, Climate Surveys, disaggregated discipline data, attendance).